nutanix-japan/nai-llm/docs/nkp_ndk/nkp_ndk_singlek8s_files.md

         ```

-5. The NDK_Backup controller manager will also have logs of the snapshot operation.
+5. The NDK_Snapshot controller manager will also have logs of the snapshot operation.
 This will be useful for troubleshooting purposes

     === ":octicons-command-palette-16: Command"